-1) Complete the online application for the dissertation intern position at https://www.stlouisfed.org/careers/yourcareer/search-jobs
+1. Submit the online application for the dissertation intern position @ https://econjobmarket.org/posi...

-2) A letter from the principal academic advisor commenting on the applicant's potential for producing a high-quality dissertation, the importance of the topic to the profession, and the progress that has been made to date must be emailed to Dissertation.Intern.Recruiting@stls.frb.org
+2. A letter from the principal academic advisor commenting on the applicant's potential for producing a high-quality dissertation, the importance of the topic to the profession, and the progress that has been made to date

 Research associates (RAs) at the St. Louis Fed are full-time professionals with degrees in economics who work with the Division’s economists on producing and communicating economic research.
 The St. Louis Fed hires several Research Associates each year.
 Learn about our current RAs here.

 Research associates (RAs) at the St. Louis Fed are full-time professionals with degrees in economics who work with the Division’s economists on producing and communicating economic research.
 The St. Louis Fed hires several Research Associates each year.
-Learn about our current RAs here.
-We are currently accepting applications for Spring/Summer 2021 dates and will hold interviews in March and April, and extend offers on a rolling basis.
-Visit research.stlouisfed.org/RAjobs/ for a detailed overview of the RA position.
+We are currently accepting applications for the Summer/Fall 2023 start date.
+You can apply here and visit https://research.stlouisfed.org/RAjobs/ for a detailed overview of the RA position.

 For questions or concerns, contact: firstname.lastname@example.org

 The Research Division employs web developers, data scientists, librarians, project managers, and specialists in a wide variety of roles to support the products in our Research Information Services unit, including FRED, FRASER, and Econ Lowdown.
 Any open positions in these teams will be advertised on the St. Louis Fed careers site.
 Learn more about the FRED team's commitment to innovation in this recent podcast episode.